jalengg/Concurrent-Image-Processing/README.md

-<<<<<<< Hi!
+Hi!

 # Concurrent Image Processing

+=======

-This is a project written in C from my parallel programming class MPCS52060 A concurrent image processing system that parallelizes two dimensional image convolution with >2x speedup.
+This is a project written in G for a parallel programming class MPCS 52060.
+It features concurrent image processing system that parallelizes two dimensional image convolution with >2x speedup.
 In edition 1, you can find two designs of the concurrent program: Fan-In-Fan-Out Model and Bulk Synchronization Model.
 In edition 2.
-=======

 # Edition 1
 Please make sure you are in the following directory to run the program:
 ```